elmar-hinz/Cool/README.md

 > The strenght is flexibility.
 Future versions will provide mechanism,
 > to replace classes (or interfaces in general) by subclasses
 > through configuration.

+`getInstance` supports the singleton management of the container.

 Singletons
 ==========